Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it analyzes a Tarn JSON report and returns a prioritized fix plan with next actions, evidence, and remediation hints.
-This specific verb+resource distinguishes it from siblings like tarn_run (executes tests) and tarn_report (likely just outputs report).
+The description clearly states the tool analyzes a Tarn JSON report to produce a prioritized fix plan with next actions, evidence, and remediation hints.
+It distinguishes from siblings like tarn_run (which runs tests but doesn't plan) by explicitly mentioning both modes: accepting a report or running tarn first.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.